ingmapping/mapnik-stylesheets-polar/README.md

 used by the 'osm.xml' to your setup.
 You can either use the 'generate_xml.py' script or manually edit a few files inside the 'inc' directory.

+Don't forget to import the data using '--latlong' and specify '--epsg 4326' on generate_xml.py.

 Finally try rendering a few maps using either 'generate_image.py', 'generate_tiles.py' or 'nik2img.py'.